jimdigriz/debian-clearfog-gt-8k/README.md

 ### SFP

-Annoyingly my [VDSL2 SFP Modem](https://www.proscend.com/en/product/VDSL2-SFP-Modem-for-Telco/180-T.html) is 2mm or 3mm too high to fit in the SFP slot...so I am probably going to have to cut into the chassis.
+Annoyingly my [VDSL2 SFP Modem](https://www.proscend.com/en/product/VDSL2-SFP-Modem-for-Telco/180-T.html) is ~3mm too high to fit in the SFP slot...so I am probably going to have to cut into the chassis.